Red blood cells have the important mission of carrying oxygen

 How Is Hemolytic Anemia Treated?

-severity of the condition, your age, your health, and your tolerance
+severity of the condition, your age, your health, and your tolerance to certain

 - blood transfusion